BikLab/BITMaB2-Tutorials/QIIME2-metabarcoding-tutorial-already-demultiplexed-fastqs.md

                               classifier
 ```

-### C. Filter the Feature Table to contain only metazoa OTUs.
+### C. Filter the Feature Table to contain only metazoa OTUs

 ```
 qiime taxa filter-table \